andela-mabdussalam/nodejs-output/README.md

 - I cannot edit the title of a todo that has status = "done".
 - I should be able to view all todos, todo by Id, and todos by status

+Added functionality
+- A user can not edit or delete another user's detail

 ## Routes
 * POST `/users` for creating new user
 * GET `/users` for fetching all users